Dynamic Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance from Noisy Input-State Data: EXAMPLES

+Consider an unstable discrete-time system from the $H_\infty$ control example in \cite{c4}.
+This system can be described using a system model \eqref{eq:3:11} with the matrices

+We assume that the matrices $A$ and $B$ are not available for the controller synthesis and that not all states variables are available for the control, in particular, we assume $C= $, $F=0_{2\times 3}$.

+We use this system model to generate exact and noisy input-state data.
+The disturbance bound and the method for generating the noisy input-state data are the same as in \cite[Sec.
+VI-B]{c6}.
+Input samples and initial condition are generated using a Gaussian distribution with zero mean and unit variance.
+Disturbance samples are generated in the same manner, but with standard deviation $ \sigma \in \{0, 0.05, 0.1, 0.2\}$ for exact case and noisy cases, respectively.
+The disturbance bound have the following form

+where the matrix $W_-$ is defined as in \eqref{NoiseData} and $N=20$ represents number of data samples (as in \cite{c4}).
+Assumptions~\ref{Assumption1} and \ref{Assumption2} regarding the data matrices were verified.
+For the controller synthesis we consider minimizations of $H_\infty$ performance $\gamma$ (as defined in Remark~\ref{RemarkPrvi1}) and $H_2$ performance $\mu$.
+To solve the synthesis semidefinite programs we used Yalmip \cite{c22} environment in MATLAB, with Mosek as a LMI solver.

-To illustrate the results we use the $H_\infty$ control example from \cite{c4}, along with the same data recording setting.
-However, we assume that not all states variables are available for control, and $C= $, $F=0_{2\times 3}$ see \eqref{eq:3:11}.
-To solve the corresponding semi-definite program, we used the Yalmip \cite{c22} environment in MATLAB, with Mosek as a LMI solver.
-The results for both dynamic output and state $H_\infty$ feedback controllers are presented in Figure~\ref{fig10}, where the latter is consistent with results reported in \cite{c4}.
-In a line search procedure using \eqref{eq:600:301}, we have determined the scalar variable $\alpha$ values $67.5$ and $71.5$ for the dynamic output and state feedback case, respectively, see Figure~\ref{fig11}.
-The presented results show that: (i) the developed method is achieving good robust performance in the case when the output is not the full state, and (ii) it recovers the performance of the static state-feedback robust data-based control solutions when the output coincides with the full state.
+The line search procedure for the $H_\infty$ controller synthesis is illustrated in the Fig.~\ref{fig20}, where $H_\infty$ performance $\gamma$ is a function of the parameter $\alpha$.
+Note that we obtain the same closed-loop performance using the model-based and the data-driven controller with $\sigma=0$, which is, when state-feedback is considered, also consistent with the result reported in \cite{c4} (where only state-feedback was solved).
+The frequency response of the closed-loop system with obtained data-driven $H_\infty$ controller is presented in Fig.~\ref{fig22}, where by the term frequency response we refer to the largest singular value $\bar{\sigma}_{max}$ of the corresponding transfer function $T(j\omega)$ on a particular frequency $\omega $ (see \eqref{PrijenosnaFunkcija}).
+Additionally, numerical results for the $H_\infty$ and the $H_2$ closed-loop performance are presented in Table~\ref{Tablica1}.
+The presented results show that: (i) the developed methods achieve good robust performance in the case when the output is not the full state, and (ii) they recover the performance of the static state-feedback robust data-driven control solutions when the output coincides with the full state.